expel-io/pyexclient/docs/examples/examples.rst

 contains()
 """"""""""
 .. warning:: Partial matches are not indexed and API performance can be impacted by doing a lot of these requests.
-Investigative data is indexed and optimized for searching, but you must use base_flag("search", "term").
+Investigative data is indexed and optimized for searching, but you must use flag("search", "term").

 This operator will do a substring search (“partial match”) on a given attribute’s value and return the resource instances that have a partial match.
 This search operation is case insensitive.
 This operator will return resource instances where the specified attribute is equal to the value provided to filter by.